FunnyFinger/ComfyUi-RadarWeightNode/README.md

     ```bash
     git clone https://github.com/FunnyFinger/ComfyUi-RadarWeightNode.git
     ```
-    *(Replace `YOUR_USERNAME` with your actual GitHub username once the repository is created)*

 2.  **Restart ComfyUI:**
     Close any running instance of ComfyUI and restart it.

 The node should now appear in the node menu under the `Spider/Widgets` category.

-*(Alternative: Use the ComfyUI Manager to search for and install "Radar Weights Node" - add this section if you submit it to the manager)*

 ## Usage